Clement-Martzloff/mini-twitter/readme.md

 - [x] Create a session-based authentication system
 - [x] Allow users to receive new tweets in real time
 - [x] Create a user's profile administration
+- [x] Use the TLS protocol to secure client-server communications

 ## Installation